reduanmasud/helper-firefox-extension/README.md

 ### About the Author

 Reduan is a passionate Software Test Engineer with extensive experience in test automation and quality assurance.
 Working at Startise in xCloud, he specializes in creating robust testing solutions and tools that help teams deliver high-quality software.
-ScriptForge Inspector was born from his daily experience with testing challenges and the need for better tooling in the QA workflow.
+QA Tools was born from his daily experience with testing challenges and the need for better tooling in the QA workflow.
 Also has knowleded on Ubuntu, Bash Scriptiong & Laravel

 ## 🤝 Contributing